 As of December 31, 2003, the Company had a net deferred tax asset of \$411,000, which included a valuation allowance of \$37.4 million against certain deferred tax assets of \$44.6 million.
-Tax liabilities, net at March 31, 2004 included \$3.7 million of current taxes payable and no net deferred taxes as net deferred tax assets acquired were fully offset with a valuation allowance.
-The tax benefit for the three months ended March 31, 2003 is primarily the result of the resolution of certain Internal Revenue Service examinations of previously filed MFN tax returns, resulting in a tax benefit of \$4.9 million, and other state tax matters.
-The Company has evaluated its deferred tax assets will not be realized due to limitations imposed by the Internal Revenue Code and expected future taxable income.
+Tax liabilities, net, at June 30, 2004 were \$3.1 million.
+The Company increased its valuation allowance by the income tax benefit for the period to result in no net income tax provision for the three- and six-month periods ended June 30, 2004.
+The tax benefit for the six months ended June 30, 2003 is primarily the result of the resolution of certain Internal Revenue Service examinations of previously filed MFN tax returns, resulting in a tax benefit of \$4.9 million, and other state tax matters.
+The Company has evaluated its deferred tax assets and believes that it is more likely than not that certain deferred tax assets will not be realized due to limitations imposed by the Internal Revenue Code and expected future taxable income.